 After a file has been restored to its original location on your computer, HitFilm will automatically detect it and bring the media asset back online.

-Offline files can be relinked from the Media panel by clicking the properties cog.
+Offline files can be relinked from the Media panel from the offline asset's menu.

 When you open a project it will be checked for any offline files.
 If any are found they will be listed in the offline files dialogue.